Time Zones in American Samoa

 how many time zones does American Samoa have?

 American Samoa has one time zone.
-The entire territory uses Pacific/Pago_Pago (UTC-11), so there is no time difference between its main populated places such as Pago Pago, Tāfuna, Leone, and Fagatogo.
+The entire territory uses Pacific/Pago_Pago, so there is no internal time difference between Pago Pago and other populated places such as Tāfuna, Leone, or Fagatogo.

 does American Samoa use daylight saving time?

 No, American Samoa does not use daylight saving time.
-It stays on UTC-11 all year, so clocks do not move forward or backward during any season.
+It remains on UTC-11 all year, with no spring or autumn clock changes.

 what is the time difference between American Samoa and UTC

 American Samoa is UTC-11.
-That means local time in Pacific/Pago_Pago is 11 hours behind Coordinated Universal Time.
+This means local time in American Samoa is 11 hours behind Coordinated Universal Time throughout the entire year.

 what currency does American Samoa use

 American Samoa uses the USD (Dollar).
-This is useful for travelers from the United States, as well as for businesses handling payments, bookings, or service contracts connected to the territory.
+This is important for travelers paying for accommodations, transport, food, and local services, as well as for businesses handling invoices or operating costs in the territory.

 what is the dialing code for American Samoa

 The dialing code for American Samoa is ++1-684.
-You need this code when placing international calls to local numbers in the territory.
+You use this code when placing international calls to numbers in the territory, including contacts in Pago Pago and other settlements.